October 27, 2017

 The central finite-state machine abstraction in Motor is the

-type class.
-MonadFSM
+MonadFSM type class.
+MonadFSM is an

 indexed monad type class, meaning that it has not one, but